 Regulatory Surveillance and Monitoring

-The CFTC and NFA maintain extensive surveillance programs that continuously monitor broker activities and trading patterns to detect irregular or suspicious behavior.
+The CFTC and NFA maintain extensive surveillance programs that continuously monitor broker activities and trading patterns to detect irregular or suspicious behaviour.
 This proactive monitoring helps regulators identify potential issues before they become serious problems for traders.

 Why Do Only a Few Forex Brokers Accept US Clients?